 Exceptions for Intoxication

-Recent Changes in the Iowa Workers Comp Law
+Recent Changes in the Iowa Worker Compensation Settlement Law

 Shifting the burden of proof to make an employee prove that drug or alcohol use was not a substantial factor in the injury is especially problematic since many intoxicants can be detected days, weeks, or even months after use.
 Forcing employees to present evidence that intoxication was not a factor essentially strips the basic “no fault” advantage out of the workers’ comp system.
 It also may encourage more employers to adopt routine drug testing procedures in an effort to hold down workers’ compensation premiums.